 He already has to change his schedule, but he is now free of most of his speaking engagements for a while.
 He will have to delete all his social media.

-An old college buddy will say things about him had had previously promised not to mention.
+An old college buddy will say things about him he had previously promised not to mention.

 Many hashtags concerning him will circulate, some of them uproarious, others not.